-The Group entities have adopted a zero tolerance policy against compliance risk, which means that the Group entities focus their actions towards preventing cases of materialisation of that risk.
+The Bank has adopted a zero tolerance policy against compliance risk, which means that the Bank focuses its actions on preventing the cases of materialization of this risk.

-6.1.10 Business risk
+5.2.10 Business risk

-Business risk is understood as the risk of incurring losses due to adverse changes in the business environment, taking bad decisions, incorrect implementation of decisions taken, or not taking appropriate actions in response to changes in the business environment, it includes in particular strategic risk.
+Business risk is understood as the risk of incurring losses due to adverse changes in the business environment, taking bad decisions, incorrect implementation of decisions taken, or not taking appropriate actions in response to changes in the business environment; it includes in particular strategic risk.